 Bears of Sheffield

-The Bears of Sheffield is a public arts exhibition which will unite the city whilst celebrating everything that is wonderful about Sheffield and its surrounding areas.
-Coordinated by The Children's Hospital Charity, the trail will bring together businesses, communities, artists and schools whilst supporting Sheffield Children’s Hospital.
-The Bears are currently being brought to life by artists of all ages, both professional and amateur, and they are set to make a dramatic entrance in July 2021.
+The Bears of Sheffield was a public arts exhibition which celebrated everything that is wonderful about Sheffield and its surrounding areas.
+Following the success of the Herd of Sheffield which was also coordinated by The Children’s Hospital Charity, the trail brought together businesses, communities, artists and schools whilst supporting Sheffield Children’s.